jonhjelm/docs-and-training/service_implementation/available_parameters.md

   containing them.

-* `sessionToken`: The session token is generated when you log onto the SemWES portal is the entity which grants you access to the SemWES platform.
+* `sessionToken`: The session token is generated when you log onto the SemWES portal by the entity which grants you access to the SemWES platform.
 Use the session token if your service needs to access other services which require authentication (for example [GSS](../infrastructure_overview/storage.md) for file access).
+The session token should also be used to validate calls to your service, to ensure that only registered users or services can successfully call your service.

 * `extraParameters`: This is a comma-separated string of key-value pairs which contains a few more parameters which are intended to help you avoid using